raspberrypilearning/tree-life-simulator/en/step_4.md

 --- /task ---

-We can now count our new trees but even fully-grown trees can die or be chopped down through either human and natural deforestation.
+We can now count our new trees but even fully-grown trees can die or be chopped down through human and natural deforestation.
 We need to reduce our count of trees if a tree has been touched by the **Tree feller** sprite or **Natural Disaster** sprite.

 --- task ---